University of North Texas Press

-The University of North Texas Press (or UNT Press), founded in 1987, is a university press that is part of the University of North Texas.
-It is a member of the Association of University Presses, to which it was admitted in 2003.
-The University of North Texas is also a member of Texas A&M University Press's Texas Book Consortium program.
+The University of North Texas Press (or UNT Press), founded in 1987, is a university press affiliated with the University of North Texas.
+It is a member of the Association of University Presses, having been admitted in 2003.
+The University of North Texas Press is also a member of Texas A&M University Press's Texas Book Consortium program.

 Publications

 Major publications released by the University of North Texas Press include the following: